.comment-link {margin-left:.6em;}

 When I heard the news report that the U.S. Supreme Court decided that the Congressional maps in Louisiana were unconstitutional due to racial bias, my first inclination was to be angry that it meant disenfranchisement for "black" voters.
 After a bit of pondering, though, I realized that I, believing there is no such thing as race, had no reason to be angry.
 Legislative maps that gerrymander to carve out "black" districts are based on the supposition that there is such a thing as a "black" voter.

 I am old enough to remember when the term for people of African descent changed from "negro" to "black."
 It was in the early to mid 1960s, when politicians, journalists and various know-it-alls from the former colonies of Rhodesia (now Zimbabwe) and South Africa referred to their indigenous subjects as "blacks."
 They didn’t need to refer to themselves as "whites" because they didn’t need to.
-They were the people who mattered, and the native people, the "blacks," didn’t matter.
+They were the people who mattered, and the native people, the "blacks," didn’t matter, except as low-wage workers.

-Then, as the Civil Rights movement matured, more militant groups took up the mantle of "black" in a kind of reverse psychology, proudly expressing themselves as the embodiment of the most extreme skin tone – black.
+Then, as the Civil rights movement matured, more militant groups took up the mantle of "black" in a kind of reverse psychology, proudly expressing themselves as the embodiment of the most extreme skin tone – black.
 Stokely Carmichael of the Student Nonviolent Coordinating Committee (SNCC) comes to mind as the leader of this linguistic change.
+He started using the term Black Power to promote advancement of African Americans in business, government and society in general.
+This was a fundamental departure from the assimilationist approach of Martin Luther King

 The easiest and laziest classification is by race.
 That doesn’t mean race exists, just that it is what we use.
 It is so embedded that hardly anyone questions whether such a thing as race is a meaningful and useful narrative.
 Except, of course, scientists.
 Geneticists concluded long ago that the sorting out of humans into races is arbitrary, not based on evidence, and is therefore inherently, duh, racist.
 To believe that race exists is to be a racist.

 I, of Irish and Scot descent, would qualify as "white" by the usual mistaken identity.
 But just as no one is "black," no one is "white."
-Caucasian skin color is not white, but more of a light tan or peach color, and, like “black” skin, manifests in a wide variety of hues.
+Caucasian skin color is not white, but more of a "burlywood," "rosy brown," "tan," or "peru," and, like "black" skin, manifests in a wide variety of hues.
 Certainly not constituting a "race."

 Where this matters most is that by identifying other people by "race" means you also have to identify yourself by race.
 Identity, whether true or false, inevitably leads to the natural human tendency to find a way of feeling superior to those who identify differently.
 If through accident of history one identity becomes the one that dominates, other identities necessarily becomes the dominated.
 "Whites" dominate "blacks," "browns," and "yellows."
 And n’er the twain shall meet.

 It is 2026.
 Racism, dominance and "othering" are the rule of the day.
-In what may be the greatest irony in human history, the “"Jewish" state of "Israel," born as a gift in the wake of the worst "racist" mass murder campaign known to man, has devolved into a genocide state, and with full U.S. sponsorship.
-Politi" They care about being reelected.
+In what may be the saddest irony in human history, the "Jewish" state of "Israel," born as a gift in the wake of the worst "racist" mass murder campaign known to man, has devolved into a genocide state, and with full U.S. sponsorship.
+Politicians who vote repeatedly to fund Israel’s genocide couldn’t care less about Jews or the "Jewish state."
+They care about being reelected.
 By and large, they will vote for anything if it keeps them in office.
+Conforming with AIPAC keeps them in office.

 _________________________________